tedph-cyber/pong-server/README.md

   - Building the docker image
   - Pushing to Github, due to my diverted branches, it stressed me more than building the image
   - Battling with the Github action, there was the inline version stuffs that were confusing me per the official docs.
 Tsk smh
-  - Ofc this seemingly easy README is the most tedious mostly because of my mindset... lol But I survived it all Alhamdulilah
+  - Ofc this seemingly easy README is the most tedious mostly because of my mindset... lol 🙂‍↔️ But I survived it all Alhamdulilah

 OFficially done, I think...

-Oh, btw my own image is not showing I dont know why.
-Tsk 🙂‍↔️